 Before fitting the roofing sheets, we recommend you to install the 1×3 trims around the door opening and around the top of the walls.

 Install the roofing felt to the roofing, starting from the bottom part up to the top.
 Secure the tar paper to the roofing, using a good stapler.
 The tar paper has to overlap at least 2”.
 Cut a 14” strip of roofing paper and cover the top ridge in a professional manner.

 Top Tip: Place the side drip edges at the bottom of the roof under the tar paper.
 Oppositely, fit the front and the back drip edges over the roofing felt.

 Build the doors from 5/8” plywood and 1×3 trims.
 Cut the door panels using a good circular saw with a fine blade.
 Afterwards attach the trims to the plywood pieces and secure them into place with 1 1/4” nails.

 Use a carpentry square to make sure the corners are right-angled.
 Fit the doors into place and lock them with a couple of hinges.
 Don’t forget to install a latch.

 Last but not least, you have to take care of the finishing touches.
 Therefore, fill the holes and the cracks with wood filler and let it dry out for several hours, before sanding the surface with 120-grit sandpaper.

 Top Tip: Protect the wooden components from rot by applying several coats of paint.
 Choose colors that match the design of the rest of your property, as to enhance the look of the shed.

 This woodworking project is about free lean to shed plans.
 If you want to see more outdoor plans, we recommend you to check out the rest of our step by step projects.
-LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.
+SHARE our projects and follow us on the social networks to help us keep adding free woodworking plans LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.